gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 ## gcc version

-At the moment ROOT5 is used, which only supports gcc4.x and gcc5, but not new gcc6.
-But on the new Linux distributions gcc6 used as predefined compiler.
-To change this, one should install gcc-5, g++-5 and gfortran-5 compilers and than set them as default.
-This can be done with following commands:
+Currently ROOT6 is used, which requires at least gcc 4.8.
+All following gcc version should work as well.
+ROOT compiled with system default compiler.
+If there is a strong reson (other software requires older/newer gcc version), one could change default compiler with following commands:

     $ update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-5 20
     $ update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-5 20